achimnol/aiotools/docs/aiotools.taskgroup.rst

    .. versionchanged:: 1.6.1

-      It no longer raises :exc:`BaseExceptionGroup` or exc:`ExceptionGroup` upon exit or :meth:`shutdown()`, because it no longer stores the history of unhnadled exceptions from subtasks to prevent memory leaks for long-running persistent task groups.
+      It no longer raises :exc:`BaseExceptionGroup` or :exc:`ExceptionGroup` upon exit or :meth:`shutdown()`, because it no longer stores the history of unhnadled exceptions from subtasks to prevent memory leaks for long-running persistent task groups.
 The users must register explicit